aabbtree77/aabbtree77-projects/README.md

 Confirmed that Jonas Matuzas' CNN model is one of the most convincing results in the MNIST digit recognition.

-Prior to that, I had also built my own kriging and Adam Coates et al. features-based "AutoML" image recognition system.
-It relied on the block-Choleski inverse of a large covariance matrix which did not have to fit into, say, 64GB RAM.
-"AutoML" was achieved by estimating the variance parameter in the Gaussian kernel crudely from the input data instead of running the whole gradient ascent on the maximum likelihood.
-The noise variance was set to zero.
-The system reached outstanding error rates, but they were inferior to those of the CNNs: 85% CIFAR-10 accuracy vs the CNN record over 99%.

 It is such a tragicomedy to observe how GPUs have removed so much theory.
 The importance of linearity, continuity, precise inverses?
-Float64, FFT, HMM, Leo Breiman's trees, Vladimir Vapnik and kernel methods, Variational Bayes, PAC Learning?
-Instead, the GPU bottleneck analysis, Torch expression compiling, large GPU platforms, long-running experiment planning.
+The whole classical statistics.
+Float64, FFT, HMMs, Leo Breiman's trees, Vladimir Vapnik and kernel methods, Variational Bayes, PAC learning, second order/entropy/curvature methods, convergence analysis, numerical/stability analysis, Kolmogorov - Kůrková theorems, cellular neural networks, RNNs, PCA/ICA-based recommendation systems?
+The whole "auto tune" direction based on hyperparameter optimization also not that useful.

-Still far from [big meaning](https://youtu.be/gTAghAJcO1o?t=167), but we have a few promising directions: Lc0, AlphaFold, Stable Diffusion, ChatGPT.
+Instead, the GPU bottleneck analysis, Torch expression compiling, large GPU platforms, experiment planning.
+Still far from [big meaning](https://youtu.be/gTAghAJcO1o?t=167), horrible at math, physics, 3D backends, web APIs, but we have a few promising directions: Lc0, AlphaFold, Stable Diffusion, ChatGPT/DeepSeek/Grok...

 ## [3D Shape Normalization (Matlab)](https://diglib.eg.org/handle/10.2312/3dor.20141044.009-015)

 PostDoc Chronicles 3: Lugano, 2013-2014.
 My second encounter with quadratically-constrained quadratic cost optimization, where I have mapped the "Swiss Roll" problem to the fast multipole method-based electrostatics with an approximate distance constraint handling (simple projections ala Karmarkar and Cimmino in linear algebra).
 Davide Boscaini implemented the constraint gradient exactly and pushed the error rates.

-The lab was a mild encounter with the "Einsteinian motif" to consider equations on a surface or a graph.
-Randolf Schärfig showed us some Blender in action well before it went viral with v2.8.
-He was developing his C++ 3D engine in the same hall of cubicles.
-All of this was so liberating considering omnipresent Matlab.

 I wasted a lot of time trying to apply the MDS-like algorithms on the [Protein Data Bank](https://www.rcsb.org/), coding things in C, thinking of the data set myopically as some low-level filtering problem which supposedly needed scaling.
 Little I knew that at the same time AlphaFold was already being developed...